noahbuilds/next-chat/README.md

 # Chat Application

 This chat application supports threaded conversations, message editing, and version tracking of edited messages.
-It is built with React, Supabase, and React Query for managing data fetching and mutations.
+It is built with Nextjs, Supabase, and React Query for managing data fetching and mutations.

 ## Table of Contents